jeamajoal/jeamajoal.github.io/_posts/2024-02-08-Lazy-file-exfiltration-for-the-OSCP-labs.md

 My plan was to automate a simple yet effective process.
 The goal was to filter and exfiltrate files to a web server where I could easily sift through them.
 Simplicity was the cornerstone.

 <b>Solution:</b>
 I opted for a Powershell script utilizing Get-ChildItem with a -Filter parameter, coupled with the System.Net.Webclient class for exfiltration.
 I discovered a Python3 web server by another creator that fit my initial needs and decided to build upon it.
-Credit to the original creator: Lightweight HTTP Upload Server.
+Credit to the original creator: <a target="_new" href=https://edepree.com/2014/10/18/lightweight-http-upload-server.html>Lightweight HTTP Upload Server</a>.

 <b>Challenge:</b>
 I needed more than just dumping files into a single folder; I wanted them organized.
 This meant enhancing the server to handle additional data from my script for better file management.

 <b>Check It Out:</b>
-See the current version on GitHub: Jeamajoal's Lazy PwshPy Exfiltrator.
+See the current version on GitHub: <a target="_new" href=https://github.com/jeamajoal/lazy_pwshpy_exfiltrator>Jeamajoal's Lazy PwshPy Exfiltrator</a>.
 The Powershell script's core functionality is in the upload function, where it sends file data along with the file path, so the server knows where to place the files.

 <b>Powershell snippet for uploading files:</b>